indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 ## Sequences

 Image capture in a sequence is a feature of the *Imager Agent* and it works with the selected imager agent.
-Currently sequences work with a single target and targets can not be changed.
-The user can specify filter, exposure time, delay between exposures, type of exposure etc., in each sequence.
+Currently, sequences work with a single target, and targets can not be changed.
+The user can specify filter, exposure time, delay between exposures, type of exposure etc., in each batch.
 For example (the screenshot below) we have a sequence with batches that will take 10 x 30s Light exposures in each of the filters: Lum, Red, Green, Blue and Ha.
 Focusing will be performed for each filter with 1s exposure.
 At the end it will take 10 Dark and 10 Bias exposures.
 Exposures will be saved with file name prefix "Rozette".
 The whole sequence will be repeated 3 times and at the end camera cooling will be stopped and the telescope will be parked.
-The running batch will be indicated by a small arrow next to the batch number.
+The running batch is indicated by a small arrow next to the batch number in the table.

 ![](images/sequence_main.png)

 ### Editing sequence
-Each sequence consists of individual bates that will be executed in sequence.
-Each batch is described with several proprieties like: Filter to be used, exposure time, frame type etc. Batches can be added (**+** button), removed (**-** button) and edited.
+Each sequence consists of separate bates that will be executed in a sequence.
+Each batch is described with several proprieties like: Filter to be used, exposure time, frame type etc. Batches can be added (**[+]** button), removed (**[-]** button) and edited.
 The batch order in a sequence can also be changed.
 Batches can be saved and loaded from file (*.seq*) and downloaded from the *Imager Agent*.

 #### Sequence naming, ending and repetitions
 The sequence name should be specified in the text field as shown below, This will be used as a file name prefix and object name in the FITS header.
+If there is no name entered and **Settings -> Save noname images** is checked, "noname" string will be used as file name prefix, otherwise the images will not be saved and a warning will be issued in the log.

 The user can specify how many times the batches in the sequence should be executed by setting **Repeat** value (default is 1).

 ![](images/sequence_name_end_repeat.png)

-By checking **Turn cooler off** the cooling of the selected camera will be turned off at the end of the sequence.
+By checking **Turn cooler off** the cooling of the used camera will be turned off at the end of the sequence.

-By checking **Park mount** the selected mount will be parked at the end of the sequence.
+By checking **Park mount** the used mount will be parked at the end of the sequence.

 #### Add, remove, move up, move down and update batches
 To add a new batch to the sequence the user should describe its properties as shown below:

 ![](images/sequence_add_batch.png)
-the batch will be added with pressing the **[+]** button:
+the batch will be added by pushing the **[+]** button:

 ![](images/sequence_edit_buttons.png)